 A toothbrush doesn’t sound like the sexiest thing to pack for an overnight rendezvous but — trust us — it’s more necessary than you might think.
 A new study in the Journal of Sexual Medicine found that periodontitis, a chronic infection of the gums, not only is the main source of bad breath; it also may contribute to erectile dysfunction.
-Two things that you definitely don’t want to have when wooing a woman.
+A friend was telling me that his new penis enlarger called the Phallosan Forte (if you’re interested in learning more go to mensreviewzone.com/phallosan-forte-reviews) was so good!
+It helped him get back the sexual fire that he once had.
+But I digress.
+Gum disease and erectile dysfunction are two things that you definitely don’t want to have when wooing a woman.

 Researchers at China’s Luzhou Medical College found that rats with periodontitis had less of the enzyme eNOS, which helps males achieve an erection.
 This supports human research that shows men with erectile dysfunction are more likely to have gum disease than those who don’t have it.